-Once again I am grateful of Koon Woon's recommendation of possible readers as Lew Jones and Katherine Grace-Bond got us off to a great start in June.
+Once again I am grateful for Koon Woon's recommendation of possible readers as Lew Jones and Katherine Grace-Bond got us off to a great start in June.
 Lew and Katherine filled our favorite coffee house with new voices with rich and textured sounds and images to my delight and everyone's.

 They were followed by our amazing, and that is no hyperbole, Community Micers including Pam Carter, Samantha, Malya, Heidi, Catherine Slaton, Koon Woon, Ether and Fatima.
 Videos of each of their readings will be posted on the website soon and you will see what I mean.